xmos/lib_camera/doc/programming_guide/04_Developing_custom_software.rst

 ^^^^^^^^

 If you navigate to ``sensors/api/SensorBase.hpp``, you will find the ``SensorBase`` class which is intended to be derived from.
-It doesn't have anything to do with a particular sensor, it only provides API to do basic I2C communication with the sensor.
+It doesn't have anything to do with a particular sensor, it only provides an API to do basic I2C communication with the sensor.
-Inside ``SensorBase`` class you can also find some pulic virtual methods which will **have to** be implemented in the derived class.
+Inside ``SensorBase`` class you can also find some public virtual methods which will **have to** be implemented in the derived class.

 In order to implement your own sensor you will need to create a directory in ``sensors/src/_your_sensor``, implement a derived class with
 ``initialize()``, ``stream_start()``, ``stream_stop()``, ``set_exposure()``, ``configure()`` and ``control()`` methods.
-When you have your sensor class implemented you can add its header file into ``sensors/src/sensor_control.cpp`` and have ``sensor_control()`` calling your sensor API like here:
+When you have your sensor class implemented you can add its header file into ``sensors/src/sensor_control.cpp`` and have ``sensor_control()`` calling your sensor API like this:

 .. code-block:: C++